The garden and greenhouse are full of so many vegetables and herbs that are starting to burst, I’m so excited to see where it’ll be in mid-July.

-I’ve planted so much in the garden, and Ryan and I are already enjoying a few things from it like arugula and winter density lettuce.
+I’ve planted so much in the garden, and I’m already enjoying a few things from it like arugula and winter density lettuce.
 But here’s the full list of what’s sitting in the garden:

 San Marzano tomato plants